eafit-apolo/apolo-users/docs/source/software/applications/gatk4/4.1.0.0/index.rst

    .. note::

-         If you want to run some test, go to `GATK4 page with tutorials <https://software.broadinstitute.org/gatk/documentation/topic?name=tutorials>`_.
+         If you want to run some tests, go to the `GATK4 page with tutorials <https://software.broadinstitute.org/gatk/documentation/topic?name=tutorials>`_.

 Authors
 -------